C22-PS165-Heal-Go/HnG-MachineLearning/Deep Reinforcement Learning (DRR)/README.md

 This project is built by referring to these papers [[1]](https://arxiv.org/pdf/1810.12027.pdf) and [[2]](https://aclanthology.org/P19-1064.pdf)

-Also, this project follows the algorithm from [This Repo](https://github.com/irskid5/drr_restaurants), which implemented in PyTorch Framework.
+Also, this project follows the algorithm from [This Repo](https://github.com/irskid5/drr_restaurants), which implementing DRR with restaurant dataset in PyTorch Framework.

 Questions, suggestions, or correctness can be posted as issues.